arclancer/discord-bots/README.md

 Start by setting up a virtual environment and installing the requirements.

 ```
-python3 -m venv virtual_env
+python3 -m venv discord_bot
-source virtual_env/bin/activate
+source discord_bot/bin/activate
 pip install -r requirements.txt
 ```

 First, you will need to create a Discord bot and retrieve its token.
 You can do so by reading Discord's documentation [here](https://docs.discord.red/en/stable/bot_application_guide.html).

 Next, to retrieve the streams for ongoing matches, you will need a Twitch account and generate your Client ID & Client Secret.
 You can do so by following
-Step 1 of Twitch's API documentation [here](https://dev.twitch.tv/docs/api/)
+Step 1 of Twitch's API documentation [here](https://dev.twitch.tv/docs/api/).

-Once you have the tokens, make a copy of `.env.example`, paste your tokens in it and rename it to `.env` :
+Once you have the tokens, make a copy of `.env.example`, paste your tokens in it and rename it to `.env`:

 ```
 This is an example of what your .env file should look like.